tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - CloudFormation doesn't support everything
 - Custom Resources lets CFN integrate with anything it doesn't yet, or doesn't naturally support
 - Passes data to something, gets data back from something

+## Elastic Beanstalk (EB)

+Elastic Beanstalk is a Platform as a Service environment which can create and manage infrastructure for application code.

+- Platform as a service (PaaS)